 To use celery as a herbal for uric acid, you can either eat it raw as a tasty snack, or mix it with other food.
 The great thing about celery is that aside from lowering uric acid in the body, it also contains a lot of fiber; vitamins A, K, and C; as well as folate and potassium.
 This makes it a great addition to your diet.

-Cherry is another great herbal remedy for uric acid.
+Cherry is another great herbal for uric acid.
 Studies conducted on gout patients found that those who eat cherries have fewer gout attacks and generally lower uric acid levels compared to those who don’t consume cherries.

 However, there have yet to be any significant scientific studies that test the effects of cherries on uric acid levels in the body.
 Despite this, eating cherries is harmless, and numerous gout patients have reported generally positive results once they started eating cherries to treat their gout.